CarsonLeee/Data-Structures-and-Algorithms/Assignment 3/README.md

 # How to Run

 Class ***ShowPath.java*** contains the main method for the program.
-To run your program you need to type
+To run your program inside run configurations under program arugments enter your desired map for example:

-`java ShowPath input file`

-Where `file` are the files in "inputFile".
+`map8`

 # Grade Achieved on Assignment:
 Final Grade: 100%